 Peter Jablonski is the recipient of the Litteris et Artibus medal for his services to culture, granted to him by the King of Sweden, Carl XVI Gustaf.
 He is also the winner of the prestigious prize Svenskar i Världen (International Swedish Personality of the Year), receiving it before ABBA and Astrid Lindgren.

-Jablonski began the 2021/22 season with the world premiere of Patrick Hawes Piano Concerto, written for him, at the Enescu Festival in Bucharest.
-Highlights of the season include performances of Grażyna Bacewicz Piano Concerto with the Stockholm Philharmonic, Finnish Radio Symphony Orchestra, and the Polish National Radio Symphony Orchestra (NOSPR), Shostakovich Piano Concerto No 1 with the Tokyo Symphony Orchestra, a recital tour of Sweden, and appearances in concerts and recitals in Romania, Poland, Norway, Japan, USA, and Sweden.
+In May 2022, Jablonski was voted in to the Royal Swedish Music Academy.
+Highlights of the 2022/23 season included performances of Grażyna Bacewicz Piano Concerto for Two Pianos with the Finnish Radio Symphony Orchestra, Bacewicz's Piano Concerto with the Polish National Radio Symphony Orchestra (NOSPR), a recital tour of Sweden, and appearances in concerts and recitals in Poland and Japan.